spinalcordtoolbox/spinalcordtoolbox-binaries/README.md

 Unlike a traditional metapackage, instead of including links to the contained packages this directly copies them into it.
 We distribute them together because it simplifies our package manager, `sct_download_data`, to only have to track and know about one big file.

-See [.github/workflows/build.yml](.github/workflows/build.yml) for the build script, and the links to update to change the included versions.
+See [.github/workflows/package-binaries.yml](.github/workflows/package-binaries.yml) for the packaging script, and the links to update to change the included versions.